J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 PEPPERS

 Capsicum species.
-Peppers need a long warm season and
+Peppers need a long warm

-cooking.
+used in cooking.
 A popular crop.

 USDA Germination Standard: 55%.